 |Phone: (501) 364-2847

 Dr. Shankar is an Associate Professor in the Department of Pediatrics, Division of Developmental Nutrition and an Investigator at the Arkansas Children’s Nutrition Center at UAMS.
-Research in his laboratory is focused on two central themes.
-The first area of investigation is to understand the developmental origins of childhood and adult obesity, specifically the long-term consequences of maternal obesity on the offspring.
+Research in his laboratory is focused on understanding the developmental origins of childhood and adult obesity, specifically the long-term consequences of maternal obesity on the offspring.
 The research projects involve a wide range of experimental approaches including animal models, cell culture, molecular biology and genomics.
 The overall objectives of these studies are aimed at gaining a better mechanistic understanding of the physiological basis of fetal programming and through translational studies, provide novel opportunities for effective intervention.
 The laboratory is primarily interested in elucidating metabolic changes in the offspring and early mechanisms that lead to long-term changes in offspring metabolism.
 A major emphasis of the group is to employ translational approaches to study developmental programming and utilizes large-scale sequencing-based transcriptomic and epigenetic/ epigenomic approaches (RNA-seq, ChIP-seq and RRBS).
 Studies examining facets of placental biology and embryonic development relevant to studying gene expression and epigenetic changes due to maternal obesity in animal models and clinical studies are in progress.
 The laboratory closely works with Dr. Aline Andres (Pediatrics) on the Glowing study and is part of a translational team investigating the role of maternal obesity on the offspring.
 Dr. Shankar received his PhD in Toxicology from the University of Louisiana and post-doctoral training from UAMS.
 He is a Diplomate of the American Board of Toxicology.

 Shankar K, Harrell A, Liu X, Gilchrist JM, Ronis MJJ and Badger TM.
 Maternal obesity at conception programs obesity in the offspring.
 Am.
 J. Physiol.
 Reg.
 Int.
 Comp.
 Physiol.
-294: R528-2538, 2007.
+294: R528-2538, 2008.